 The city’s restaurant scene highlights an international vibe; small Spanish tapas restaurants are the real deal, and the Swiss fondue restaurants boast rich cheeses, aged meats, and inspired desserts that find you trying to figure out what to order next.

 Tena is the gateway to Ecuador’s Amazon rainforest, the most accessible jungle city in the country, a place to begin new adventures.
-While the city itself is perhaps not the most exciting, you will find many tour operators offering activities into the jungle, including rafting and kayaking, caving, and visits to nearby jungle lodges or communities.
+While the city itself is perhaps not the most exciting, you will find many tour operators offering activities into the jungle, including rafting and kayaking, caving, and visits to nearby jungle lodges, communities or Amazon river cruises.

 A trip to Misahualli is also recommended, to see the resident monkeys in the plaza, visit the beach or head into nearby Kichwa communities.
 To head deeper into the jungle for wildlife trips then a longer bus ride or flight to the oil towns of Coca or Lago Agrio are the way to go.